Indigestion and Heartburn

 How can I get indigestion treatment in Harrow?

-You can book an indigestion appointment at Murrays Chemist in Harrow.
+You can book an indigestion appointment at Murrays Chemist in Harrow using our booking form below.
 There, our pharmacist will ask you a few questions about your symptoms before prescribing you a PPI medication.
 It’s important to remember that this treatment isn’t suitable for everyone.
 The pharmacist may refer you to your GP if they think your condition is more serious.

 If you have any doubts whether this treatment is for you, please speak to Murrays Chemist before booking an appointment.